-As the in-house title company for SoBro Law Group, PLLC, Commerce Title & Escrow, LLC handles residential and commercial real estate purchases, sales, and refinances.
-We can provide title searches of real property, drafting of deeds and deeds of trust, closing and settlement services, and issuance of title insurance polices through First American Title Insurance Company.
+Commerce Title & Escrow handles residential and commercial real estate purchases, sales, and refinances.
+We can provide title searches of real property, drafting of deeds and deeds of trust, closing and settlement services, and issuance of title insurance policies through First American Title Insurance Company.

-Q: What is a title search?
+What is a Property Title?

-Q: What is a deed?
+What is Escrow?

 Escrow refers to a third party involvement in a financial transaction, which usually equates to holding, distributing or administering funds pursuant to specific closing instructions.
 When purchasing and selling real property, a buyer should ensure that all conditions have been satisfied regarding any defects to title prior to the disbursement of funds.
 During a transaction involving real property, an escrow agent is obtained to safeguard the funds and remedy any and all outstanding items related to the transaction impartially until all the terms and conditions stipulated in the contract have been satisfied.
 Once all items are satisfied and completed, the escrow agent will provide the necessary information to all involved parties and distribute funds.